How to increase male libido quickly (within reason!)

 The truth was that Geoff had not turned off from her, but turned into himself because he felt increasingly unable to cope at work.

-Understanding what’s causing your problem will help you to take action right away - to either correct it yourself, or have a conversation with your doctor.
+Understanding what’s causing your problem will help you to take action right away.
+You may be able to increase your desire yourself (perhaps with the help of self-hypnosis.
+Or you may need to have a conversation with your doctor.

 In the case of the latter, being well-informed will help you to be more assertive about the kind of solution or advice you would like.

 No, surprisingly it isn’t according to Australian researchers at the University of Adelaide.
-They discovered that depression and life-style factors, not your age, cause a decline in testosterone*.
-This in turn leads to a drop in sex drive.
+They discovered that depression and lifestyle factors, not your age, cause a decline in testosterone*.

 Until we learned about the outcome of this study we thought that men over the age of 40 would have to expect a drop in testosterone.

-There are many kinds of medication that can have a severe impact on male sex drive.
+There are many kinds of medication that can have a severe impact on male libido.

-Stress and depression are the most common causes of a lack of desire in men.
+Stress and depression are the most common causes of low desire in men.
 I have on this site all the information you need to bring yourself back up again if you feel depressed or stressed.